kengz/torcharc/README.md

 </p>
 </details>

-DAG module accepts a `TensorTuple` (example below) as input, and the module selects its input by matching its own name in the arc and the `in_name`, then carry forward the output together with any unconsumed inputs.
+DAG module accepts a `dict` (example below) as input, and the module selects its input by matching its own name in the arc and the `in_name`, then carry forward the output together with any unconsumed inputs.

-For example, the input `xs` with keys `image, vector` passes through the first `image` module, and the output becomes `TensorTuple(image=image_module(xs.image), vector=xs.vector)`.
+For example, the input `xs` with keys `image, vector` passes through the first `image` module, and the output becomes `{'image': image_module(xs.image), 'vector': xs.vector}`.
 This is then passed through the remainder of the modules in the arc as declared.

 ## Development